MRU-F2025-COMP3504/3504-term-project-visible/docs/dev-guide.md

 ## Getting Started
 - Follow this link to install [Docker Desktop](https://www.docker.com/get-started/).
 You will need to create an account, which can be done by linking your Google or GitHub profile.

+- Follow this link to install [.NET](https://dotnet.microsoft.com/en-us/download).
+You will need to install .NET 9.0 to ensure compatibility with the project.

 - Open **Docker Desktop**, and ensure that you are signed in to your Docker account.

 - In a terminal, navigate to the repository's `visible` directory.

+### Configuring Local Secrets
 - In order to authenticate the database instance, you will need to create a `postgres_user_password` file.
 Use the following two commands:

         mkdir secrets